 It’s really important to understand just how potent traffic film removers (TFRs) are before ever using them on your vehicle.
 TFRs are safe on a car’s paint, but only when used properly.

-TFRs will need diluting, whether you use them in a wash bucket, or in a snow foam cannon or sprayer to pre-wash your car.
+TFRs will need diluting, when used in a snow foam cannon or pump sprayer to pre-wash your car.
 This is because they are super strong.
 If you use them at high concentrations, then you’re guaranteed to run into issues.

 Of course, this potency is what makes them such effective cleaners.
 But it also means you need to take caution whenever you are planning on using a TFR on a vehicle.